 "If they didn't consistently apply these regulations they would be accused of favouritism.

 "Applications of penalties has to be undertaken consistently.
 We either have regulations or we don't."

-Cardiff Council has applied to the Welsh Government for its traffic wardens to be the first outside London to be able to issue tickets for moving traffic offences as well as for breaking parking guidelines.
+Cardiff Council has become the first outside London to be able to issue tickets for moving traffic offences as well as for breaking parking guidelines.

-The council says: "Specific emphasis will be placed on wardens enforcing correct use of bus lanes to ensure that public transport runs efficiently and is an attractive option for commuters."
+The council says: "Specific emphasis is placed on wardens enforcing correct use of bus lanes to ensure that public transport runs efficiently and is an attractive option for commuters."

 The town with no parking enforcement

 The experiences of residents in Aberystwyth, mid-Wales, shows how vital traffic wardens are to the smooth running of transport systems.

 The service there was run by the police until May 2011, when it was withdrawn and responsibility for it was moved to the local council.

 It took almost a year for a new service to be set up and, as Ceredigion County Councillor and Cabinet Member for Transport Alun Williams, admits, it was a difficult time.